dmbarbour/glas/docs/GlasDesign.md

-# Glas Language Design
+# Glas Design

-Glas is now a backronym for 'General LAnguage System'.
-It was originally named in reference to transparency of glass, liquid and solid states to represent staged metaprogramming, and human mastery over glass as a material.
+Glas is named in reference to transparency of glass, liquid and solid states to represent staged metaprogramming, and human mastery over glass as a material.
+As a backronym, it can also be taken as 'General LAnguage System'.

+Design goals of Glas include: Easy reproduction, sharing, and integration of software artifacts.
+Flexible integration of text-based, graphical, and structural programming environments.
+Accessible staged metaprogramming so programmers can express logic at the correct level to reduce implementation details.
+An exploration of non-conventional application models to simplify concurrency, distribution, deployments, and live software update.

 ## Module System and Syntax

 Glas modules are typically represented by files and folders.
-Dependencies between Glas modules must form a directed acyclic graph.
-Every module will deterministically compute a value depending on file extension, file content, and definition of language modules.
+Dependencies between valid Glas modules must form a directed acyclic graph.
+Every module will deterministically compute a value depending only on other values from the module system.

 To compute the value for a file `foo.ext`, the Glas system will compile the file binary using a program defined in module `language-ext`.
-To bootstrap, the [g0](GlasZero.md) language (a Forth variant) is predefined.
-File extensions compose, e.g. for `foo.xyz.json` we apply `language-json` then `language-xyz`.
-The value for a folder `foo/` is the value from its contained public file, such as `foo/public.g0`.
+The [g0](GlasZero.md) language (a Forth variant) is predefined to support bootstrap.
+File extensions compose, e.g. for `foo.xyz.json` we apply `language-xyz` to further compile the value output by `language-json`.
+The value for a folder `foo/` is the value of its contained 'public' module, such as `foo/public.g0`.

 Modules cannot reference across folder boundaries.
-Files and folders whose names start with `.` are hidden from the Glas module system.

-Global filesystem modules should be subfolders found using the GLAS_PATH environment variable, whose value should be a list of folders separated by semicolons.
-Additionally, files can reference local modules within the same folder.
-By default, this uses a simple fallback: search locally, then globally if a local resource is not specified.
-Later, we might extend module search to use network resources, such as a package distribution.
+Files can reference local modules defined in the same subfolder or global modules found via GLAS_PATH.
+Global modules should always be represented as folders.
+Later, we might extend module search or GLAS_PATH to include network resources.

+*Note:* Glas systems encourage modules to output fully linked values, i.e. directly inlining content of other modules or subprograms instead of using references to be linked later.
+This simplifies direct interpretation, metaprogramming, and staging, but it does result in redundant structure and computations.
+Performance can be mitigated by memoization, content-addressed storage (see *Stowage*), and compression pass by a compiler.

 ## Data Model